 Ignoring the Debt

 Ignoring the debt is the worst thing you can do.
 Most states allow you to apply for an extension to pay to avoid the adverse consequences of doing nothing.
 If you ignore the debt for your state taxes, the state could garnish your wages for the debt.
-If it does, you will have no input on the amount it takes If you are on unemployment, it can attach to those wages as well.
-If can also put a lien on your federal tax refund through the U.S. Treasury Department's Offset program.
+If it does, you will have no input on the amount it takes.
+If you are on unemployment, it can attach to those wages as well.
+Through the U.S. Treasury Department's Offset program, a state can also put a lien on any federal tax refund you may receive.
 If requested, the federal government will withhold your federal refund check and turn it over to your state.
 It will continue to do this until the debt is paid.

 - Creatas/Creatas/Getty Images